stephenbuck/skillbase/README.md

 **Event-Driven**

 Event-driven design allows for maximum scalability, flexibility, and integration with other products.
-Code is written to the Jakarta JMS specification using Kafka or Pulsar as the message broker.
+Code is written to the Jakarta JMS specification using Kafka or Pulsar as the message broker and CloudEvents as the message format.
+The "transactional outbox" and "change data capture" patterns are used to simplify transactional integrity.
+CDC events are generated from PostgreSQL logs and Debezium.

 **Feature Flags**